Skip to content

 Depending on how careful you are with passwords and privileged accounts, cybercriminals can also leverage Wi-Fi hacks to access your email, log-in credentials for applications, and other sensitive data.

-Read on to see exactly how criminal cybercriminals execute Wi-Fi attacks and how you can avoid becoming a victim.
+Then, read on to see exactly how cybercriminals execute these attacks and how you can safeguard your organization from users who access free Wi-Fi, or avoid becoming a victim yourself.

 Step-by-step Wi-Fi hack by an ethical hacker

-Ethical hackers like Joe Carson, Chief Security Scientist at Delinea, conduct these types of hacks as part of penetration tests to warn organizations of vulnerabilities in their security controls and employee behavior.
+Ethical hackers conduct these types of hacks as part of penetration tests to warn organizations of vulnerabilities in their security controls and employee behavior.
 It’s revealing to see how easily malicious attackers could take advantage of common user behaviors and unprotected accounts with a set of inexpensive, readily available hacking tools.

 Hackers are looking for the weakest link